crazyguitar/noslide.js/slides/example.md

 | col 3 is      | right-aligned | $1600 |
 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

+# Block quote

+> Blockquotes are very handy in email to emulate reply text.
+> This line is part of the same quote.

+> Oh, you can put Markdown into a blockquote.

 # Link